Brandy Branch Reservoir - 2015 Survey Report

 Prepared by Timothy J. Bister and Lynn D. Wright

-This is the authors' summary from a 21-page report.
+This is the authors' summary from a 26-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Fish populations in Brandy Branch Reservoir were surveyed in 2015 using electrofishing.
 Anglers were surveyed from December 2015 through February 2016 with a creel survey.
 Historical data are presented with the 2015/2016 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Brandy Branch Reservoir is a 1,257-acre impoundment of Brandy Branch Creek in the Sabine River Basin in Harrison County.
 It is used for power plant cooling and recreation.
 Structural habitat is mainly inundated timber.
-Native submersed aquatic vegetation and hydrilla were the most dominant plant types during the 2011 survey.
+Hydrilla was the most dominant aquatic plant species during the 2015 survey.
 Eurasian watermilfoil was discovered in 2007 and has expanded in recent years.
 Giant salvinia was introduced from a boat trailer in 2008 and immediate efforts to eradicate this invasive species were successful.
 There have been several other giant salvinia introductions; all have been eradicated to date.
 Tilapia were discovered in the reservoir in 2015.
 Their presence is likely due to an unauthorized introduction; they were not intentionally stocked by Texas Parks and Wildlife.

-- Largemouth bass: The largemouth bass population exhibited high relative abundance, good size structure, and adequate recruitment.
-The number of fish >14 inches has increased in recent population surveys.
-Relative weights were good for most inch groups indicating adequate prey availability.
-Largemouth bass had fast growth rates; the average age of 14-inch fish was 1.7 years.
-Of 30 fish submitted for genetic testing in 2011, 87% were pure Florida Largemouth Bass.
+- Largemouth bass: Largemouth Bass population had moderate abundance, good size structure, and adequate recruitment.
+The number of fish >14 inches was slightly higher in 2015 compared to 2013.
+Largemouth Bass had fast growth rates; the average age of 14-inch fish was 2 years.
+Of 30 fish submitted for genetic testing in 2015, 93% were pure Florida Largemouth Bass.
 Most (98.6%) anglers during the winter 2015/2016 creel survey fished specifically for Largemouth Bass.
 Angling catch rate of Largemouth Bass during this period was 0.6 fish/h.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program